 If you purchase your solar panels, there are ways that you can make that money back over time.
 Keep in mind that these options are only available to consumers who buy their solar systems instead of leasing them.

 - Incentives: Federal tax incentives for solar systems installed this year stand at 22 percent of the cost of installation, according to the U.S. Department of Energy.
 Credits are larger for systems installed in 2020 and before Dec.
 31, 2019.
-A number of states also offer incentives, available by checking this database.
+A number of states also offer solar incentives.

 - Net metering.
 This allows customers who generate their electricity from solar power to sell the amount they don’t use to the grid that serves their homes.
 This database includes information about net metering.